jleahred/jle_cpp_tk/README.md

 Crash  | Deal with...
 ------------- | -------------
-Non trapped exception  | reactive programming with main message loop trapping all exceptions Null pointer  | generate an exception is better to undefined behaviour (usually crash) Dangling pointers | smart pointers and signal slot.
+Non trapped exception  | message driven programming with main message loop trapping all exceptions Null pointer  | generate an exception is better to undefined behaviour (usually crash) Dangling pointers | smart pointers and signal slot.
 Please RAII everywhere <br> No arithmetic pointers Memory leaks | same as previous one